How To Read an Object

 How to Read an Object

 Where does the information in social studies textbooks come from?
 And how can educators introduce students to the inquiry-based skills that produce our understandings of the past?
-How to Read an Object gives teachers an opportunity to learn about how researchers investigate the past through the analysis of physical artifacts.
-Participants will learn a method for introducing students to this sort of inquiry while increasing their knowledge of a particular time and place in World History.
+How to Read an Object was a set of workshops focused on how researchers investigate the past through the analysis of physical artifacts.
+Participants learned a method for introducing students to this sort of inquiry while increasing their knowledge of a particular time and place in World History.

 • practice with a classroom-ready activity to teach students how to analyze artifacts